supersimplesuper/docs/website/docs/software_partners/explanations/onboarding_templates/index.md

 # Onboarding templates

-Some features of [onboarding sessions](/software_partners/how_to_guides/work_with_onboarding_sessions/index.html) require an onboarding template to be applied to the onboarding session to enable functionality.
-Conceptually, this is the employer customising an onboarding session for a particular kind of employee.
-As an example, imagine a childcare onboarding an employee who drives the bus.
+Some features of [onboarding sessions](/software_partners/how_to_guides/work_with_onboarding_sessions/index.html) require an onboarding template to unlock additional functionality.
+An onboarding template is a reusable configuration for an onboarding session.
+It allows an employer to specify additional requirements (like extra documents to upload or custom questions to answer) for a particular type of employee or role.
+For example, imagine a childcare onboarding an employee who drives the bus.
 You would want to collect details like:

 * An appropriate drivers license
 * A working with children's check
-* A question form to capture the drivers measurements for a uniform.
+* A question form to capture the driver's measurements for a uniform.

-Onboarding templates allow the customisation required of an onboarding session to capture this kind of information.
+Onboarding templates provide the flexibility to capture additional information beyond the standard onboarding.
 They are designed to be applied to multiple employees that all perform the same role in an organisation.
+Onboarding templates are not required for onboarding sessions, they simply unlock additional features.

 ## Modules requiring onboarding templates

 The following modules require onboarding session templates to be configured so that they can be used.

-* Document uploads
+* Document uploads (for collecting files/documents from the employee)
-* E-signing / form completion (coming soon)
+* E-signing / form completion (for presenting forms or documents to be filled out and signed)

 ## Configuring onboarding templates